Syzygies, Betti numbers and regularity of cover ideals of certain multipartite graphs: Abstract

 \section{Abstract}

 Let $G$ be a finite simple graph on $n$ vertices.
 Let $J_G \subset K[x_1, \ldots, x_n]$ be the cover ideal of $G$.
-In this article, we obtain the graded minimal free resolution and the Castelnuovo-Mumford regularity of $J_G^s$ for all $s \geq 1$ for certain multipartite graphs $G$.
+In this article, we obtain syzygies, Betti numbers and Castelnuovo-Mumford regularity of $J_G^s$ for all $s \geq 1$ for certain classes of graphs $G$.